saieeshb/quartz/content/notes/Prokaryotic Transcription.md

 >
 >It blocks RNA Polymerase in Eukaryotes hence, you can't produce protein and you die. lul

 >[!faq] Sometimes some diseases can be caused due to mutations of the promoter of the gene instead of the gene itself.
-Hence it can
+Hence it can cause the same issue.
+This can be seen in OI.